1527-28 The negotiations of Sir Lasky in Istanbul

 Szapolyai was reestablishing power in the kingdom, under constant fear of the next Ottoman invasion, knowing that neither the Polish king nor the western monarchs would give a darn to save him.
 The Polish were allied with the Turks just like the French.
 He had to gain time to fend off the aggression of Habsburg Ferdinand.
 However, he knew that Sultan Suleiman was not yet strong enough to overrun the whole of Hungary at the moment.
 There was some room for negotiation.

 Note, it was not coming from the evil to negotiate with the Turks: the French and the Polish example can show it clearly, not to speak of the Venetians.
-There was only one person who had objected to all sort of negotiation with the Ottomans, it was Queen Mary: instead, she sent her husband to certain death.
+There was only one person who had objected to all sorts of negotiation with the Ottomans, it was Queen Mary: instead, she sent her husband to certain death.
 It is presumable, that Hungary would have come out from any negotiations a lot better before Mohács, than after Mohács.

 Obviously, Szapolyai’s diplomat, Lasky was not in the best position in Turkey and he was not warmly welcomed in Istanbul.